About Mapping Criminal Organizations

 (Founder and Lead Investigator)

-Patrick Signoret is a PhD Candidate in the Department of Politics at Princeton University and Research Fellow at UCSD’s Center for U.S.-Mexican Studies.
+Dr. Patrick Signoret received his PhD from Princeton University in 2022.
 His research interests include public security, organized crime, development, and Latin American politics.
 His dissertation analyzes competing criminal organizations and state security forces to explain subnational variation in violence trends in Mexico, ultimately seeking to explain when and how order and peace arises in violent criminal contexts.

 (Co-founder and Investigator)